 - Permit both parties to have an advisor or support person of their choice at the proceedings and any related meeting.

 - Provide written notice of appeal to both parties.
+For all cases involving Title IX violations, the Vice President for Student Affairs will be the appellate.

 Students who feel they may have committed sexual assault may contact any of the resources listed above for referral to campus or off-campus support services.

 Students are advised that some acts of sexual assault as defined here may constitute a violation of Illinois statutes.
-Survivors may choose to pursue their complaints through the criminal and/or civil courts in addition to or instead of through the University’s Student Conduct system.
+The reporting party may choose to pursue their complaints through the criminal and/or civil courts in addition to or instead of through the University’s Student Conduct system.
 Legal procedures and proceedings can often be complex, puzzling, and time-consuming.
 Survivors are encouraged to utilize the resources available through Growing Strong (legal advocates) and may wish to consult with an attorney.